Skusakabe/Snakes-Game/README.md

 5/25/22: Made methods to changed the terrain and made a lot of changes to older code for future methods

 5/26/22: Added collision detection to projectiles and made the scanEffectRadius() method, which is called after colliding with terrain and interacts with the appropriate terrain in its radius.
 Also added a DirtShot projectile that creates terrain. scanEffectRadius doesn't currently do anything with snakes, but it will later and should be easy to code the extra stuff.

+5/27/22: Worked on the beginning of buttons

+5/29/22: Finished buttons and did a lot of bug/error fixing for issues caused by the new changes made in the code and from merges.